jleiv01/school-work/README.md

          -	Check their hit points (this does not end their turn)
          -	Attack
          -	Use special ability
+         -  Drink a potion (found from looting/searching method, that means searching method doesn't automatically make the character use it)
          -	Or retreat (which ends the combat)
    -	Have an endless fight, after each Orc is slain, generate another Orc automatically and see how many your character can push through
    -	Create an Ogre race, here are the details: